 Developing VISION 2050 involved substantial work over a three-year period, culminating with the Regional Planning Commission adopting the plan on July 28, 2016.
-The process was guided by the Commission’s Advisory Committees on Regional Land Use Planning and Regional Transportation System Planning, with input also provided by the Commission’s Environmental Justice Task Force, Jurisdictional Highway Planning Committees for each county, and VISION 2050 Task Forces on key areas of interest (see the Acknowledgments section of the Plan Summary for more information).
+The process was guided by the Commission’s Advisory Committees on Regional Land Use Planning and Regional Transportation Planning, with input also provided by the Commission’s Environmental Justice Task Force, Jurisdictional Highway Planning Committees for each county, and VISION 2050 Task Forces on key areas of interest (see the Acknowledgments section of the Original Plan Summary for more information).

 GROUNDWORK FOR VISION AND PLAN DEVELOPMENT